Keybase

 Upload.php does not perform any validation on the uploaded file, allowing a third party to upload a PHP script which can compromise the entire C&C server.

-You may also notice how the author forgot the ‘re-naming’ of the uploaded files, the function designed for this purpose is never used.uploadBy submitting this request, you can upload a PHP file that allows you to read username and password of the web interface.
+You may also notice how the author forgot the ‘re-naming’ of the uploaded files, the function designed for this purpose is never used.By submitting this request, you can upload a PHP file that allows you to read username and password of the web interface.

 Exploit: